solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ### Task 2: Create tables and data

-1. In your Windows-based lab virtual machine open a command prompt window, in the Windows search area, type **cmd** and select it.
+1. In the Windows-based lab virtual machine open a command prompt window, in the Windows search area, type **cmd** and select it.
-2. Run the following command to connect to your database, be sure to replace `PREFIX` and `REGION` with your lab information (optionally you can use pgAdmin to open a `psql` window):
+2. Run the following command to connect to the database, be sure to replace `PREFIX` and `REGION` with the lab information (optionally  use pgAdmin to open a `psql` window):

     ```cmd
     psql -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -U s2admin -d airbnb